Wide Reads

 2. 2

-Why does Zarathustra argue that even people who claim to serve others are actually exercising power?
+Why does Zarathustra argue that even people who sacrifice for others are still exercising will to power?

 analysis • medium